Skyline Scotland: History

-In October 2017 it was announced that Skyline Scotland would host the 2018 edition of the Skyrunning World Championships.
+In 2018 Skyline Scotland hosted the Skyrunning World Championships.
 The Mamores VK, the Ben Nevis Ultra and the Ring of Steall were the Championship races.
 The Glen Coe Skyline, although not part of the World Championships, was one of the races in the 2018 Skyrunner World Series.

-Starting in 2018, the Ring of Steall has been one of the races in the Golden Trail World Series.
+Starting in 2018, the Ring of Steall has also been one of the races in the Golden Trail World Series.